api3dao/old-api3-docs/docs/chainapi/user-guides/Import&Export.md

 ## Import OIS

-When adding a new integration, you have the option to click “Import OIS” which allows you to paste an OIS ([click here](hhttps://docs.api3.org/ois/v1.2/) for more information) that will be used to pre-populate the integration for you.
+When adding a new integration, you have the option to click **Import OIS** which allows you to paste an OIS for more information) that will be used to pre-populate the integration for you.
 You will then be able to complete the integration.
+Read more about OIS [here](https://docs.api3.org/ois/v1.2/).

 ::: tip Important Notes